 Update: KitchenAid tells me that the reservoir is made of BPA-free plastic.
 Still, that doesn’t seem to affect the taste of the coffee.

 I reviewed the Behmor Brazen Plus a while ago, and it’s a very fancy coffee maker.
 It has a pre-soak feature that makes the coffee “bloom” like the pour over method, it can be adjusted for high altitudes to ensure proper water heating, and it can also be used with manual coffee makers (French press, Chemex, etc.) with its manual release mode.
+It also has a stainless steel water reservoir, which means no plastic taste in your coffee!
+I wrote a whole thing about similar “plastic free coffee makers” here, so check it out if plastic taste has ruined your coffee in the past.
 The main difference between the Brazen Plus and the Behmor Connected Brewer is that the Connected version can be used with a smartphone app.
 The app lets you set the pre-soak time, start the brewing process, and monitor the brewing from your phone.
 This way, if you’re off doing something else while the coffee brews, you can use the app to know when your coffee is ready.

 As far as the coffee maker itself, most people love it and some say it’s the greatest coffee maker ever made.
 One guy even claims to have “found nirvana” with his Behmor Brazen.
 Of course, there are others who have complaints centering around the carafe, the carafe lid, condensation buildup on the shower head, you name it.
 I’m sure some of these issues can be attributed to imperfect design, to put it politely, but others are probably user error.